Students’ attention is highest during the first five minutes of class. Use that time to focus their attention and engage with the course material.

 I hope these three ideas help you think about new ways to design the first five minutes of your class time.
 Let’s keep adding to the list!
 What strategies have you used at the beginning of class to immediately engage students?

-I’m excited to announce the release of my new book, FLIP the First 5 Minutes of Class: 50 Focusing Activities to Engage Your Students.
-The book is now available in the store and on Amazon.com (Kindle edition).
+Get the book!
+FLIP the First 5 Minutes of Class: 50 Focusing Activities to Engage Your Students

 This article was also published on LinkedIn.